ajw107/docker-musicbrainz/README.md

 * `-e TZ` - timezone eg Europe/London
 * `-e MAX_WORKERS` Advanced optional configuration for parallel requests.

-It is based on ubuntu trusty with S6 overlay, for shell access whilst the container is running do `docker exec -it musicbrainz /bin/bash`.
+It is based on alpine linux with S6 overlay, for shell access whilst the container is running do `docker exec -it musicbrainz /bin/bash`.

 ### User / Group Identifiers